JackSzwergold/Writing/memories/Creepy Bibliophile Comedian.md

 He sat down at the weekly meeting and let us know what happened: He was picked up by local cops who were questioning him about the sudden death of his wife’s roommate.

 Without missing a beat John explained to us what happened: Apparently the his wife’s roommate died suddenly from a drinking a mixture of sleeping pills and alcohol and he was being questioned as a suspect.
 But while that was a description of a crime he was suspected of committing, that wasn’t the actual reason he was out of touch with us.
-That was simply something that happened while he was away elsewhere at a book fair.
+That was simply something that happened while he was away doing something else.

-John’s story—to us and the cops—was that he went to some book fair with the bookshop owner across the street the newspaper during the time that guy apparently committed suicide.
-So it was not possible for him to have been around when his wife’s roommate died.
+John’s story—to us and the cops—was that he went to some book fair with the owner of the bookshop across the street from the newspaper during the time that guy died.
+So it was not possible for him to have been around when his wife’s roommate apparently committed suicide.

 We knew John liked books, but he never told us about a book fair.
-Nor did any of us knew that he took off for a few weeks to go to a book fair.
+Nor did any of us—at the newspaper or the liquor store—knew that he took off for a few weeks to go to a book fair.
 I mean the guy simply disappeared from two of his jobs… To go to a book fair?
 Who does that?

-But apparently the cops accepted that alibi and John was no longer a suspect and life went on.
+But apparently the cops accepted that alibi and John was no longer a suspect in someone’s death and life went on.

 ***